 Creating a fair, enforceable prenuptial agreement gives prospective husbands and wives the ability to avoid protracted disputes over property rights upon divorce.
-At my Troy firm, Dawson Family Law, PLLC, I help clients throughout Michigan in preparing prenups that give each party a sense of security as they enter marriage.
+At my Sterling Heights firm, Dawson Family Law, PLLC, I help clients throughout Michigan in preparing prenups that give each party a sense of security as they enter marriage.
 For already married couples that want to make similar arrangements, postnuptial agreements can be created as long as the terms are equitable and don’t encourage divorce.
 Whatever your specific needs and concerns might be, I will use my more than 40 years of family law experience to safeguard your interests with skill and sensitivity.

 Prenuptial agreements were once used principally to protect the assets of a wealthier spouse from being squandered by the other spouse or from becoming part of the latter’s inheritance.
 But societal changes have made prenups advantageous for a much broader segment of the population.
 People are marrying later in life, usually after both spouses-to-be have started careers and have begun acquiring property and making financial investments.
 In addition, they may have children from prior marriages or other relationships.
 Prenups allow spouses with significant assets and/or obligations to existing children to clarify how their property is to be treated, both during the marriage and after it ends.